-101. SURVEY OF HEALTH CARE DELIVERY IN AMERICA (3).
-Examination of the health care delivery system in its evolution to the present day.
-Analysis of the influences of medical science and technology, social, and other factors, on the development of the health-related professions, their training, and function.
-An overview of the opportunities in health careers as new trends in health care delivery evolve.
-Three hours of lecture per week.
+101. Survey of Health Care Delivery In America (4).
+Examination of health care delivery-past, present, and future.
+Explore the relationship between environmental, cultural, economic, and other factors to health care issues.
+Overview of health-related professions-development, training, and function.
+In-depth analysis of future trends in health care delivery and emerging professions.
+Four hours of lecture per week.